FE-BE-Microdegrees/Subjects/Programming-Basics/Topics/Loops/README.md

 Create a file named `index.js` (or another name of your choice) and start adding solutions to the exercises below.

+Test your code by running the `index.js` file using the `node index.js` command.

+You can also test Your code with different values for the variables.

 ### Exercise 1

 Create a `for` loop that iterates over the numbers from `1` to `10` and prints them to the console.

-Test your code by running the `index.js` file using the `node index.js` command.

 Expected output: